petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay.md

 Customers can create a Publication and invite the necessary users to make their changes before publishing them.

-### Themes

-[Themes](https://learn.liferay.com/en/w/dxp/site-building/site-appearance/themes/introduction-to-themes) provide a flexible way to customize the look and feel of Liferay sites.
-Themes require a deployment of code to DXP and as such are not supported for customers of Liferay SaaS.

-### Stylebooks
+### Style Books

 ![Stylebooks are sets of visual standards which apply to a site, such as colors, fonts, and spacing.](./extending-liferay/images/05.png)

 [Style Books](https://learn.liferay.com/en/w/dxp/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance) are sets of visual standards which apply to a Site, such as colors, fonts, and spacing.
 This allows the layout for every page to be designed independently while maintaining a consistent experience across each of them.

+### Themes

+Sometime it might be necessary to create a [Theme](https://learn.liferay.com/en/w/dxp/site-building/site-appearance/themes/introduction-to-themes) to customize the look and feel of a Liferay site.

+Themes require deployment of code to Liferay DXP and as such are no longer the recommended approach.
+Developing custom Themes is also not supported for customers of Liferay SaaS.
+Even with the other deployment approaches the need to develop a custom theme is reducing as the product evolves.

 ### Templates